pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

     }

 This theme uses shadows to convey depth in the light theme mode and opacity in the dark one.
-It is defines 4 color variables that help build overlays in your documentation.
+It defines 4 color variables that help build overlays in your documentation.

 - :code:`background`: color of the back-most surface of the documentation
 - :code:`on-background` elements that are set on top of this background (e.g. the header navbar on dark mode).